Generic selectors

 Applying for leave and supervisor approval

-Even if you’re accessing recreational leave allowed by your RTP or USydIS scholarship, you need to give your supervisor notice and log it in RECS.
+Even if you’re accessing recreational leave that you’re entitled to under your RTP or USYDIS scholarship, you need to give your supervisor notice and log it in RECS.
 In the case of paid sick leave, inform your supervisor as soon as you reasonably can that you need to take sick leave.

 All leave requests should be made via RECS, which includes a step for supervisor approval.
-Supervisors need to agree with recreational, sick or parental leave requests.
-Supervisors need to approve leave of absence or suspension leave requests.
+Supervisors need to agree with recreational leave, sick leave and parental leave requests and approve leave of absence or suspension leave requests.
+If you have concerns over your supervisor approving your leave request you may contact your postgraduate coordinator for assistance.

 Leave entitlements and workplace health and safety